AnnevanHeeren/under_the_sea/README.md

 # How to Play

 You can play our game [here](https://annevanheeren.github.io/under_the_sea/Game/code/Index.html).
-If you want to play the game on your local machine, clone the repository and open `Game/code/Index.html`.
+If you want to play the game on your local machine, clone or download the repository and open `Game/code/Index.html`.
 We recommend playing this game on a 1920x1080 screen with a framerate of 60fps.